stevemussmann/admixturePipeline/README.md

 S.M.
 Mussmann, M.R.
 Douglas, T.K.
 Chafin, M.E.
 Douglas 2020.
 AdmixPipe: population analyses in ADMIXTURE for non-model organisms.
 BMC Bioinformatics 21:337.
 DOI: 10.1186/s12859-020-03701-4

-## IMPORTANT NOTE ON v3.0 (updated 10-October-2022)
+## IMPORTANT NOTE ON v3.1 (updated 27-November-2022)

-The remainder of this README.md file details documentation for AdmixPipe v3.0, which has several "behind the scenes" changes, bug fixes, and enhancements to existing modules.
+The remainder of this README.md file details documentation for AdmixPipe v3.1, which has several "behind the scenes" changes, bug fixes, and enhancements to existing modules.
 Two new modules have also been developed for the following purposes:
-1) automatic submission of admixturePipeline.py output to the CLUMPAK website.
+1) submission of admixturePipeline.py output to the CLUMPAK pipeline.
 2) assessment of the best K using the evalAdmix package (http://www.popgen.dk/software/index.php/EvalAdmix).

-Some of the outputs from AdmixPipe v2.0 are not compatible with the v3.0 scripts because I use json files to track data and file names from early parts of the pipeline that are needed in some of the later modules.
+Some of the outputs from AdmixPipe v2.0 are not compatible with the v3.1 scripts because I use json files to track data and file names from early parts of the pipeline that are needed in some of the later modules.
 If you need to use the v2.0 scripts for any reason, they are still available from the prior releases on this page (v2.0.2 was the final release of AdmixPipe v2.0).

-Other important notes for v3.0:
+Other important notes for v3.1:
 1) whereas AdmixPipe v2.0 was backward compatible with Python 2.7.x, v3.0+ requires Python 3.
 2) Some command line options have changed slightly (especially long form commands - you can get the current list of commands by running any module with the --help option).
 3) There is now a Docker container to streamline the installation process.
-4) The submitClumpak.py module is **completely optional**.
+4) CLUMPAK itself is now installed in the Docker container.
+5) The submitClumpak.py module will submit admixturePipeline.py outputs to the Docker container installation of CLUMPAK ('Main pipeline' and 'BestK' pipeline), or it will submit to the 'Main Pipeline' on the CLUMPAK webserver.
+The webserver functions are **completely optional** and will not function in the Docker container.
 You can accomplish the same results by manually submitting your admixturePipeline.py module outputs to the CLUMPAK website.
-5) The submitClumpak.py module will not function in the Docker container.
-If you wish to use it, this module must be set up on your own computer.
-It requires selenium and currently is only compatible if you have Firefox installed.
-6) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.0.
+7) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.0+.
-7) PLINK .bed and .ped files are now accepted as direct input.
-Minor allele frequency and missing data filtering options are now enabled for loci.
-Individual-based missing data filtering has not yet been enabled for PLINK files.
+8) PLINK .bed and .ped files are now accepted as direct input.
+Minor allele frequency and missing data filtering options are enabled for loci.
+Individual-based missing data filtering has not been enabled for PLINK files.
-8) The '-r / --remove' option has been removed from admixturePipeline.py.
+9) The '-r / --remove' option has been removed from admixturePipeline.py.
 This option's behavior became unnecessary because individuals not listed in your popmap are now automatically removed by both VCFtools and PLINK.

 ## Installation & Setup for AdmixPipe v3:

 ### Docker Setup
-This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.0, we have achieved greater platform independence and ease of installation through development of a Docker container.
+This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.0+, we have achieved greater platform independence and ease of installation through development of a Docker container.
 This is now the recommended method for running the program.
 To get started, install [Docker](https://www.docker.com/) on your machine and pull the Docker image using the following command:

 ```
-docker pull mussmann/admixpipe:3.0
+docker pull mussmann/admixpipe:3.1
 ```

 Launch the container by placing the "runDocker.sh" script in the folder from which you want to run the container, then executing it as shown below.
 This script can be found in the "Docker" folder of this github repository.
 ```
 ./runDocker.sh
 ```
 This script creates a folder named "data" in the directory on your machine from which you launched the Docker container.
-You can put any input files for AdmixPipe v3.0 into this folder and they will be accessible inside the container (in /app/data/).
+You can put any input files for AdmixPipe v3.1 into this folder and they will be accessible inside the container (in /app/data/).
 Any outputs written to this folder and any of its subdirectories will still be accessible after you exit the container.
 If you write any output to other locations inside the container, they will be lost upon exit.
 All required AdmixPipe modules (i.e., all except submitClumpak.py) have been setup within the container and will function with the commands provided throughout the remainder of this documentation.

 If running the runDocker.sh script on your machine requires sudo permission, you can create a docker users group and add your username to that group.
 This can be accomplished with the following, if you are running the command from your own user account.
 If you are running the command for another user, replace ${USER} with their username: